daveblx/Bank-Simulation/README.md

 ## Future Improvements

+- UI (currently Simulation only working in console)
 - Add a login system for multiple users.
 - File handling (for saving account details and transaction history)
 - Use a database or more advanced file storage methods for better data handling.